Analysis based on the Anthropic Economic Index (March 2026) and Environmental Justice literature.

 Procedural Justice

 The March 2026 report distinguishes between augmentation, where AI makes a worker more productive, and automation, where AI takes over what the worker does.
 Augmentation rose slightly in Claude.ai traffic.
-Automation patterns in the API grew: sales workflows, market monitoring, customer service.
-These are administrative and service roles distributed throughout the economy, not concentrated in global tech hubs, and they exist in the same communities absorbing data center infrastructure.
+Automation patterns in the API grew: business sales & outreach, and automated trading & market operations.
+These are administrative and service roles distributed throughout the economy, not concentrated in global tech hubs.

 The Aggregate Pattern

-The AI industry is, structurally, an infrastructure-intensive industry.
+AI is an infrastructure-intensive industry.
 Infrastructure-intensive industries have a track record in the American context that Bullard documented three decades ago: physical burden migrates toward communities with less capacity to set terms.
 The migration is not typically the result of deliberate malice.
 It results from developers following rational incentives (cheap land, limited organized resistance, local officials looking for tax revenue) and from communities lacking the legal and technical staff to slow the intake down long enough to change the terms.

 The convergence finding within the US is genuinely significant.
 It suggests the access side of the ledger can improve over time within a shared institutional environment.
 The infrastructure side has not historically tracked the adoption side.
 The regions that absorbed coal infrastructure did not proportionally absorb coal wealth.
 The communities that absorbed petrochemical infrastructure absorbed the contamination at rates disconnected from their share of the economic benefit.
 The pattern is consistent enough that the burden of proof runs the other way: what is different this time that would produce a different result.

-Bullard's core finding in 1990 was not that environmental injustice was intentional.
-Most individual siting decisions were made by people following incentives, and the pattern came out of the aggregate.
+Bullard’s core finding in 1990 was not that environmental injustice was intentional.
+Most individual siting decisions were made by people following incentives, and the pattern emerged from the aggregate.
 The same structure appears in data center siting decisions being made now, across dozens of communities, each evaluated separately, each following the same incentive gradient.
-What the March 2026 report begins to make legible is that the communities absorbing this infrastructure and the communities benefiting most from what the infrastructure produces are not, predominantly, the same places.
+What the March 2026 report makes visible is that the communities absorbing this infrastructure and the communities benefiting most from it are not, in the main, the same places.